kirbyt/site-www-thecave-com/_posts/2015-02-20-for-in-loop-vs-using-block.markdown

 layout: post
 title: "For-In Loop vs Using Block"
 date: 2015-02-20 13:17:18 -0500
-categories:
-    - programming
+category: programming
-    - ios
+tags: [ios, os x]
 ---
 Brent Simmons talks about [for-in loops][1] in a recent post.
 In it he says: